 - VPN proxy client

-The above list is not exhaustive and mainly reflects my personal view of what constitutes an essential software toolkit for cloud engineers .
+The above list is not exhaustive and mainly reflects my personal view of what constitutes an essential software toolkit for cloud engineers and cloud training professionals.

 Recommended AI aggregators

 The following AI aggregators can equip you with any AI-powered tool to make your repetitive tasks quicker and to make your life more creative.

 - Towards Data Science: A platform that aggregates articles, tutorials, and resources related to AI, machine learning, and data science.
 [URL: https://towardsdatascience.com/]

 - KDnuggets: A leading data science and AI news portal that aggregates articles, tutorials, interviews, and datasets.
 [URL: https://www.kdnuggets.com/]

 - AI News: An aggregator website that collects news articles, blog posts, and updates from various sources related to AI and machine learning.
 [URL: https://www.ainews.xyz/]

 - AI Trends: A comprehensive resource for news, articles, and analysis on artificial intelligence, machine learning, and related technologies.
 [URL:

 - Synced: An AI-focused media platform that aggregates news articles, research papers, and opinion pieces on artificial intelligence and robotics.
 [URL: https://syncedreview.com/]